escape-software/VirginMedia/README.md

 In BlazorWebApp project modify the following config settings in appsettings.json:

-Change ProductSalesConnection connection string to set the Data Source to include the Server name and DB Server name where the ProductSales database has been created.
+Change ProductSalesConnection connection string to set the Data Source to use the correct DB Server name instance where the ProductSales database has been created.

 Note: I have used Integrated Security=True to use a Windows domain account.
 The account that is used to run BlazorWebApp in Visual Studio should have permission to connect to and interact with the ProductSales database.